Sharp upper tail behavior of line ensembles via the tangent method

 So we need to establish that there exists an almost surely finite $K$ such that $\cL_1(x) \leq -m|x| + K$ for all $x\in\R$; we will show that for each $m>0$ there exists such a random $K$.
 Establishing this is the main new argument in the extremal ensemble case compared to the arguments sketched above, and we outline it now.

-The main tool we have available is the Brownian Gibbs property, which tell us that on any interval the top curve can be viewed as a Brownian bridge between appropriate random endpoints conditioned to avoid $\cL_2$.
-The basic difficulty is that we have no control over $\cL_2$: in particular, if it has large peaks at an infinite sequence of random points $\tau_n$, that may force $\cL_1(\tau_n)$ to be larger than $-m|\tau_n|+K_n$ for a sequence $K_n\to\infty$.
+The main tool we have available is the Brownian Gibbs property.
+The basic difficulty is that we have no control over the lower boundary $\cL_2$: in particular, if it has large peaks at an infinite sequence of random points $\tau_n$, that may force $\cL_1(\tau_n)$ to be larger than $-m|\tau_n|+K_n$ for a sequence $K_n\to\infty$.